KatherineMichel/the-global-united-methodist-church-reimagined/research-sprint/research-sprint.md

 ## Summary of Results

-"Software and mobile are eating the world" and a "global reorganization" is happening.
+"Software and mobile are eating the world" and a "global reorganization" is happening. ([Why Software Is Eating The World](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html) by [Marc Andreessen](https://twitter.com/pmarca), [Software is Reorganizing the World](http://www.wired.com/2013/11/software-is-reorganizing-the-world-and-cloud-formations-could-lead-to-physical-nations) by [Balaji Srinivasan](https://twitter.com/balajis))

 The number of unconnected is shrinking as, between 2014 and 2020, "another billion people will come online" via smartphones, with "80% of the adults on earth" having a smartphone by 2020.
 "The smartphone industry dwarfs PCs" and "more time is spent in mobile apps than on all of the web."
-(From the [Mobile is Eating the World](http://a16z.com/2014/10/28/mobile-is-eating-the-world) slidedeck, by Benedict Evans of A16Z)
+(From the [Mobile is Eating the World](http://a16z.com/2014/10/28/mobile-is-eating-the-world) slidedeck, by [Benedict Evans](https://twitter.com/BenedictEvans))

 Worldwide (predominantly U.S.) interest in the search phrase ["United Methodist Church"](http://www.google.com/trends/explore#q=United%20Methodist%20Church) as well as ["Catholic" "Presbyterian" "Baptist"](http://www.google.com/trends/explore#q=United%20Methodist%2C%20Catholic%2C%20Presbyterian%2C%20Baptist&cmpt=q&tz=) (other mainline churches) has been steadily declining.

+Meanwhile, worldwide interest in the search phrases ["LifeChurch" and "The Bible App"](http://www.google.com/trends/explore#q=LifeChurch%2C%20The%20Bible%20App) has been on the rise.

 This correlates with the rise in popularity of search phrases related to smartphone use and apps, and decline in popularity of search phrase related to desktop and website (["iPhone" "app" "Android" "desktop" "website"](http://www.google.com/trends/explore#q=iPhone%2C%20app%2C%20Android%2C%20desktop%2C%20website&cmpt=q&tz=)), and rise in popularity of search phrases related to smartphone use, apps, and livestreaming for church (["church iPhone" "church app" "church Android" "church desktop" "church website"](http://www.google.com/trends/explore#q=church%20iPhone%2C%20church%20app%2C%20church%20Android%2C%20church%20livestream&cmpt=q&tz=)).

+Though search volume for the search phrase "United Methodist Church" (Google Trends graph for phrases ["United Methodist Church" "LifeChurch" "The Bible App"](http://www.google.com/trends/explore#q=United%20Methodist%20Church%2C%20LifeChurch%2C%20The%20Bible%20App))